What We Do

 We are an all-volunteer group of nature lovers.

 Email us to volunteer for any of our projects below.

 Friends staff Welcome Booths and Tables at various locations including the Cedar Key Chamber Welcome Center, Shell Mound, the River Trail, and area festivals.
 Volunteers answer questions, and direct visitors toward refuge adventures, allowing refuge staff to concentrate on other duties.

-The Pepper Busters are a 12+ year grant funded team of volunteers joining refuge staff to provided the necessary labor to check the spread of the invasive Brazilian Pepper on the refuges.
+The Pepper Busters are a 12+ year grant funded team of volunteers joining refuge staff to provide the necessary labor to check the spread of the invasive Brazilian Pepper on the Refuges.
 They contribute hundreds of hours of difficult work in harsh conditions to control this extremely invasive plant.

 Local Friends wildlife experts offer guided nature walks.